-Okay so maybe I was being optimistic when I thought that as soon as we received the composting toilet it would just be a case of installing and away we go!
+Okay so maybe I was being optimistic when I thought that as soon as we received our Airhead Composting Toilet it would just be a case of installing and away we go!
 As Nick always tells me about every job he does, ‘preparation is the key!’

 When we purchased the toilets we had to decide what sort of fan housing options we required, angled to go through the wall or straight to go through the ceiling or the floor.

-Once the toilets arrived it was time to look more closely at what preparation was required in the boat.
+Once the toilets arrived it was time to look more closely at what preparation was required on the boat.

 ● Hole to be made behind the toilet for the hose to pass into the cupboard.